FCL: Sea freight, rail freight, and truck freight

-Use our configurator to find cheap prices for your FCL transport and international routes!
+Use our freight calculator tool to find favourable transport prices for your FCL transport

 FCL freight can be shipped in different container types.
 The usual choices are 20ft. or 40ft.
 ISO containers, as they are mostly sufficient.
 If your cargo is e.g. too big or needs a special transport, there are other containers that can be used.
 At Freightfinders.com you will find e.g. high cube container, flat racks, reefers, or open top containers for your transport.
 This enables the shipping of any goods.